-Two mechanics arrested after escalator malfunction
+2 mechanics arrested after escalator malfunction

 The mechanics, aged 22 and 52, are facing charges of obstruction of justice, police said.
 Both have been released on bail and must report back to police in mid-April.

-"The arrest of our mechanics was a surprise," Ian Fok, a spokesman for the Otis Elevator Company, which employes the two men, said in a statement.
+"The arrest of our mechanics was a surprise," Ian Fok, a spokesman for the Otis Elevator Company, which employs the two men, said in a statement.

 "While the mechanics were assisting the EMSD, the agency called the police to have the mechanics arrested.
 Our legal team is working with law enforcement to clarify the situation and intends to defend our mechanics."